 I am always happy when I come up with a new idea that works.
-Such as this Fish Pie with Avocado and Tarragon.
+Such as this Low Fat Fish Pie with Avocado & Tarragon.
 Fish pie is a well-known, popular dish, of course, but fish pie with avocado isn’t.
 Yes, I’ve actually added the avocado into the pie.
 And baked it.

 I am a huge fan of avocado and have used it in many of my recipes, but always in its raw form.
 This is the first time that I’ve used it in a recipe that is cooked.
 I had some avocados on my windowsill that just wouldn’t ripen.
 Sometimes they don’t, even if the package says ‘ripen at home’!
 These avocadoes couldn’t really be eaten raw so I thought why not cook them!

 I’ve had grilled avocados and deep fried avocados before and really enjoyed them too!
-This gave me the confidence to go ahead with my new experiment.
+This gave me the confidence to go ahead with my new recipe idea.
 And it worked!

 Check out ALL my recipes where I’ve used this simple white sauce.
 You won’t believe how versatile it is!

-I used tarragon in this recipe because I think it tastes amazing with fish, but fresh parsley or dill will work well too.
+I used tarragon in this healthy fish pie recipe because I think it pairs extremely well with fish, but fresh parsley or dill will work well too.

 If you love avocado you may be able to purchase it at a cheaper price from now on (if you live in the UK).
 A pack of 8 ‘wonky’ avocados for only £1.50!